meditationstuff/protocol_1/long_covid_jhana.md

 Notes:

 * (a) state cultivation and (b) state modulation and (c) stable, non-layering carryover and integration, per se
-* elsewhere voids, anxiety, regrowth and rewiring, hippocampus, location, and body map
+* <span id="lcj1"></span>elsewhere voids, anxiety, regrowth and rewiring, hippocampus, location, and body map
+* see also:

 [<a href="#200h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]